medicare special enrollment periods

 5-Star Medicare Special Enrollment Period for Medicare Advantage, Medicare Prescription Drug, or Medicare Cost Plans

-Medicare uses satisfaction surveys and information from plans and health care providers to give performance star ratings to plans.
+Medicare uses satisfaction surveys and information from plans and healthcare providers to give performance star ratings to plans.
 A plan can get a rating between 1 and 5 stars – with five stars being excellent.
 These ratings are updated every fall to help you compare plans based on quality and performance.

 Is a Medicare Advantage, Medicare drug plan, or Medicare Cost Plan with a 5-star rating available in your area?
-If so, you can use the 5-star Special Enrollment Period to switch from your current plan to a 5 Star Medicare Advantage Plan, 5-Star Medicare Prescription Drug Plan, or 5-Star Medicare Cost Plan available in your area.
+If so, you can use the 5-star Special Enrollment Period to switch from your current plan to a 5-star Medicare Advantage Plan, 5-star Medicare Prescription Drug Plan, or 5-star Medicare Cost Plan available in your area.
 You can only use this Special Enrollment Period once between December 8 and November 30.

 To see if a 5-star plan has become available in your community, call to speak with a local licensed agent at (623) 223-8884.